NuGet/docs.microsoft.com-nuget.pt-br/docs/reference/msbuild-targets.md

 msbuild -t:build -restore
 ```

-A mesma lógica se aplica a outros destinos semelhantes `build`a.
+A mesma lógica se aplica a outros destinos semelhantes a `build`.

 ### <a name="packagetargetfallback"></a>PackageTargetFallback